contagon/handbook/handbook/20-activities.md

 If long-distance travel for an activity is approved, members should not provide it at their own expense.
 Nor should significant portions of the stake or ward budget allowance be retained from one year to the next to cover travel expenses.

 Travel practices and the application of guidelines in this section should be consistent among units in the same coordinating council.
-Stake presidents may discuss and agree on general consistency in travel practices during coordinating council meetings.
+Stake presidents may discuss and agree on general consistency in travel practices during coordinating council meetings (see [29.11](29-meetings-in-the-church.md#2911-coordinating-council-meetings)).

 Leaders fill out an [Event and Activity Plan form](https://www.churchofjesuschrist.org/bc/content/shared/content/english/pdf/callings/young-men/activity-plan.pdf) for activities that involve travel outside the local area.